MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/develop/how-to-renew-symmetric-key.md

 ## Prerequisites

-* Azure Active Directory (Azure AD) PowerShell module must be installed as outlined in the [Azure AD Powershell Reference](https://docs.microsoft.com/powershell/msonline/).
+* Azure Active Directory (Azure AD) PowerShell module must be installed as directed in the [Azure AD Powershell Reference](https://docs.microsoft.com/powershell/msonline/).

 ## What is a symmetric key?